-- 1) Ensure that the environmental impacts of traffic, such as noise, air pollution, and safety concerns, continue to be properly addressed and mitigated through the CEQA. - More appropriately balance the needs of congestion management with statewide goals related to infill development, promotion of public health through active transportation, and reduction of greenhouse gas (GHG) emissions.
+- 1) Ensure that the environmental impacts of traffic, such as noise, air pollution, and safety concerns, continue to be properly addressed and mitigated through CEQA. - More appropriately balance the needs of congestion management with statewide goals related to infill development, promotion of public health through active transportation, and reduction of greenhouse gas (GHG) emissions.

-In December 2018, the Office of Administrative Law approved updates to the formal CEQA regulations Guidelines prepared by OPR.
-The formal regulations CEQA Guidelines are generally referred to asadministrative regulations that govern the implementation of CEQA "Guidelines.".
+In December 2018, the Office of Administrative Law approved updates to the CEQA Guidelines prepared by OPR.
+The CEQA Guidelines are administrative regulations that govern the implementation of CEQA.
 The update contained, among other things, a new section 15064.3 addressing transportation impacts.
-OPR also released the Technical Advisory on Evaluating Transportation Impacts in CEQA ("OPR Technical Advisory") which contains recommendations on assessing vehicle miles traveled (VMT), significance, and mitigation measures.
+OPR also released the Technical Advisory on Evaluating Transportation Impacts in CEQA ("OPR Technical Advisory") which contains recommendations on assessing vehicle miles traveled (VMT), significance, and mitigation measures.1